 Registrar shall ensure that its registration agreements with Domain Name Holders include the following provisions and obligations, or provisions and obligations at least equivalent thereto:

-1. Indemnification.
+Indemnification.
 To the maximum extent permitted by law, Domain Name Holder shall indemnify, defend and hold harmless Registry, its service providers, subcontractors and their respective directors, officers, employees, affiliates and agents from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses, arising out of or relating to the Domain Name Holder's Domain Name.
 Such indemnification shall survive any termination or expiration of the registration agreement

+Pricing.
+Domain Name Holder shall expressly agree to the price of a Domain Name and acknowledge that price for the creation of a Domain Name may be greater than or less than the price for the renewal of that Domain Name.

+Malicious Conduct.
+Domain Name Holder is prohibited from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law.

-2. Use of Personal Data.
+Use of Personal Data.
 Domain Name Holder consents to the use, copying, distribution, publication, modification and other processing of Domain Name Holder's Personal Data by Registry, its service providers, subcontractors and agents in a manner consistent with Registry's posted privacy policy, Registry's WHOIS policy and all other purposes of collection notified to Registrar by Registry.